yazanziyad98/Gov_DWH_Pipeline/README.md

 .withColumn("Father_National_Number", col("Father_National_Number").cast("long"))
 ```

-Note the `try_cast` on `Religion_Code` — known to occasionally contain non-numeric junk in legacy rows. `try_cast` returns `NULL` instead of throwing, so a single malformed value doesn't fail the whole stage.
+Note the `try_cast` on `Religion_Code`, known to occasionally contain non-numeric junk in legacy rows. `try_cast` returns `NULL` instead of throwing, so a single malformed value does not fail the whole stage.

 ### 3. Cross-system join and dimensional modeling